Johan-Mi/tres/README.md

 # tres

-An operating system written in Lisp for Scratch.
+An operating system written in Lisp for Scratch or x86_64 Linux.